CodeschoolDeletableAccount/dojo_rules/introduction.md

-I do not hate Ruby and JavaScript!
-GIT is fine too, but automatic interaction kind of sucks.
+I do not hate Ruby and JavaScript.
+I like C# and SQL or databases in general.
+And I wish to know more about functional programming.